-- (a) in proceedings for the recovery of possession of immovable property in which the value of the property exceeds fifty million shillings; - (b) in other proceedings where the subject matter capable of being estimated at a money value in which the value of the subject matter exceeds fourty million shillings; - (c) in all proceedings under the Tanzania Investment Centre Act, 1997, the Land Act, 1999 and the Land Acquisition Act, 1967 in respect of proceedings involving the Government; - (d) in all proceedings involving Public Corporations specified in the Rent Restriction (Exemption) (Specified Parastatals) Order, 1992; and in such other disputes of National Interests which the Minister may by notice published in the Gazette specify; and - (e) in all such other proceedings relating to land under any written law in respect of which jurisdiction is not limited to any particular court or tribunal. - 38.-{1) Any party who is aggrieved by a decision or order of the District Land and Housing Tribunal in the exercise of its appellate or revisional jurisdiction, may within sixty days after the date of the decision or order, appeal to the High Court (Land Division).
+- 37. Original jurisdiction of the High Court (Land Division) Subject to the provisions of this Act the High Court (Land Division) shall have and exercise original jurisdiction- - (a) in proceedings for the recovery of possession of immovable property in which the value of the property exceeds fifty million shillings; - (b) in other proceedings where the subject matter capable of being estimated at a money value in which the value of the subject matter exceeds forty million shillings; - (c) in all proceedings under the Tanzania Investment Act Cap.
+38, the Land Act Cap.
+113 and the Land Acquisition Act Cap.
+118 in respect of proceedings involving the Government; - in all proceedings involving Public Corporations specified in the Rent Restriction (Exemption) (Specified Parastatals) Order G.N.
+No. 41 of 1992 ; and in such other disputes of national interests which the Minister may by notice published in the Gazette specify; and - (e) in all such other proceedings relating to land under any written law in respect of which jurisdiction is not limited to any particular court or tribunal. - 38.
+Appeals of matters originating from the Ward Tribunal - (1) Any party who is aggrieved by a decision or order of the District Land and Housing Tribunal in the exercise of its appellate or revisional jurisdiction, may within sixty days after the date of the decision or order, appeal to the High Court (Land Division):